StevenBlack/vocab/readme.md

 ### farinaceous
 Made from flour or meal and containing a lot of starch, such as bread, pasta or cereal.
 Vegetarians frequently eat farinaceous meals.
-Pronounced FARRAH- NAY-SHUS.
+Pronounced FARRAH- NAY- SHUS.

 ### farrago